5 Best Dog Flea Shampoos—Reviewed · Kinship

 Pros

-• Pleasant, clean herbal scent
+• Has a pleasant, clean herbal scent.

-• Gentle enough for frequent use
+• Gentle enough for frequent use.

 Cons

-• Essential oils can irritate sensitive skin if not rinsed thoroughly
+• Essential oils can irritate sensitive skin if not rinsed thoroughly.

-• Not recommended for cats or very young puppies
+• Not recommended for cats or very young puppies.

 Best for sensitive skin